JohnDoee/web-parsers/myanimelist/README.rst

 MAL Parser
 ==========

-Library to parse `MyAnimeList <http://myanimelist.net>`_ pages, contains lots more features than un-official API
+Library to parse `MyAnimeList <http://myanimelist.net>`_ pages, it extracts more than the un-official API

+It can parse both Manga and Anime.

 Help and stuff
 --------------